hafeyus/sentiment-analysis-deploy/README.md

-# sentiment-analysis-deploy
+# Deploy a sentiment analysis model using Amazon Sagemaker

+The project is mainly composed of two parts:
-1. Built custom pytorch training and inference containers.
+1. Building custom pytorch training and inference containers.
-2. Deployed sentiment analysis to web app using Amazon Sagemaker, Lambda and API Gateway.
+2. Deploying sentiment analysis to web app using Amazon Sagemaker, Lambda Function and API Gateway.